 A financial asset or liability is classified as fair value through profit or loss if acquired principally for the purpose of selling or repurchasing in the short term.
 Derivatives are also included in this category unless they are designated as hedges.
 Financial instruments in this category are recognized initially and subsequently at fair value.
 Transaction costs are expensed in the statements of income.
-Gains and losses arising from changes in fair value are presented in the statements of income within other gains and losses in the period in which they arise.
+Gains and losses arising from changes in fair value are presented in the statements of income in the period in which they arise.